 Sure, it can be expensive to update your entire fleet of devices, but that upfront cost can save you thousands of dollars in the long run.
-Upgrading to Windows 10 devices powered by Intel, for example, will better equip your employees for the challenges of today and ensure your data, devices and organization are protected from a hardware failure and costly downtime.
+Upgrading to Windows 10 devices, for example, will better equip your employees for the challenges of today and ensure your data, devices and organisation are protected from a hardware failure and costly downtime.

 Imagine skipping your next oil change and, even worse, the one after that, as well.
 Like it or not, you would be asking for an engine malfunction, outrageous repair costs and, more than likely, a bus pass.
 The same notion applies to avoiding an overdue device refresh.

 Outdated hardware leaves your business vunerable to security risks, costly maintenance and decreased productivity.
-Partnering with a service provider such as Insight can offer extensive device options and payment structures to help you find a custom fit for your needs — without overextending your budget.
+Partnering with a service provider such as Insight can offer extensive device options to help you find a custom fit for your needs — without overextending your budget.

 Your business can also greatly benefit from simple and flexible device management.
 According to the 2018 Insight Intelligent Technology Index, companies dedicated an average 28% of their 2017 IT budgets to managed services.
 This trend is only continuing, driven by the needs for additional expertise, to free internal resources, to provide better support to employees and for greater agility.